fenago/python-networking-sysadmins/scripting/lab_guides/Lab_12.md

-In this section, we are going to learn about the Telnet protocol and then we will do Telnet operations using the `telnetlib` module over a remote server.

-Telnet is a network protocol that allows a user to communicate with remote servers.
-It is mostly used by network administrators to remotely access and manage devices.
-To access the device, run the Telnet command with the IP address or hostname of a remote server in your Terminal.

 Telnet uses TCP on the default port number `23`.
 To use Telnet, make sure it is installed on your system.
 If not, run the following command to install it: